Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 #### Miss

-The Miss shader record consists of a single function referring to the miss shader to be used, along with any desired in line parameters for the function, similar to the ray generation record.
+The Miss shader record consists of a single function referring to the miss shader to be used, along with any desired embedded parameters for the function, similar to the ray generation record.
 The miss shader which is called is selected by the ray type, though is specified separately from the hit group ray type to allow greater flexibility.
 This flexibility can be used for optimizations to